SoyGema/Prophet_forecasting/README.md

 # Prophet_forecasting
+Facebook Opensource generates dataframes.
+This dataframe generation tool is based on forecasting.

 Using Facebook phrophet forecasting tool for Asteroid detection The repository contains two different jupyter_notebooks in python, a dataset includind dates and AU of distances The repository also includes python code .